salatfreak/pyromaniac/README.md

 ## Usage
 The usage is similar to the *quay.io/coreos/butane* image.
 Use `bin/pyromaniac` to conveniently run the image with the current directory mounted into the container.
 This allows loading additional components easily.
-Since pyromaniac doesn't accept command-line parameters, they will be passed to podman and can, for example, be used to configure the environment.
+The `-e`, `--env`, and `--env-file` parameters are passed to podman and can be used to set environment variables.
+The rest of the parameters are passed to butane.
 Using `bin/pyromaniac-debug` will additionally mount the source code into the container, avoiding the need for constant rebuilds during development.

 The program reads a pyromaniac config from stdin and writes the compiled [Ignition][ignition] file to stdout.